googleapis/kiosk/app/README.md

 $ k set sign <sign_id> for kiosk <kiosk_id>
 ```

+## Android Things

+You can install the "things" version of the app on a NXP i.MX7D Starter Kit.
+The installation process is
+the same.
+Connect the device and use adb or Android Studio to install the application.

+### Flashing

+The build used for demonstration purposes is available here and can be flashed on a device by:

+Before flashing, ensure that you have a recent version of the Android SDK installed and that you have the
+ANDROID_HOME environment variable set.

+1. Go to the Android Things Console and find the [available builds](https://partner.android.com/things/console#/kbmc8e/model/cg9c0h/build).
+2. Select the version to use (the latest is the first entry).
+3. Click the download link and download the "development" version.
+4. Connect the device to your machine and wait for it to power up.
+5. Reboot to the bootloader:
+      ```bash
+      $ adb reboot bootloader
+      ```
+6. Wait for the device to appear:
+      ```bash
+      $ fastboot devices
+      # ready when this command has a non-empty response>
+      ```
+7. Flash the device:
+      ```bash
+      $ unzip <image>.zip
+      $ ./flash-all.sh
+      ```

+The device will reboot when the process is complete and the kiosk app will load.

 ## Notes

-The app will rember the kiosk id that it's assigned after it has registed.
-If you stop the kiosk server
+The app will remember the kiosk id that it's assigned after it has registered.
+If you stop the
-this information will be lost and the kiosk app will show an error unless you re-register
+kiosk server this information will be lost and the kiosk app will show an error unless you
-a new kiosk with the same id.
-You can "reset" the app by uninstalling and reinstalling the
+re-register a new kiosk with the same id.
+You can "reset" the app by uninstalling and reinstalling
-app, and we might add a button for it in the future!
+the app, and we might add a button for it in the future!